Flying to Hawaii: How to Choose the Right Airport

 Though the west side of Hawaii’s Big Island is home to the beautiful beach resort hotels, the east side does have its attractions, namely Hawaii Volcanoes National Park and the active volcano, Kilauea.
 For first time Big Island visitors with a week or more vacation, I recommend you fly into the east side airport of Hilo with the code of ITO to begin your vacation exploring the volcano wonders.
 Then drive over to the West side for your beach vacation.
 See more on where to stay on Hawaii’s Big Island.

-major airport is near Lanai City with the airport code of LNY.
+Lanai’s major airport is near Lanai City with the airport code of LNY.
 To fly into Lanai, you must connect in Oahu’s Honolulu (HNL) airport or at Maui’s OGG airport.

 Molokai’s major airport is Kaunakakai in with the airport code of MKK.
 To fly to Molokai, you must connect in Oahu’s Honolulu (HNL) airport or Maui’s OGG airport.
 If you are visiting Kalaupapa National Historic Park, you will need to fly into Kalaupapa Airport with the code of LUP.

-Other Hawaii flight articles you may like:
+Other Hawaii flight articles you may find helpful:

 14 comments